Madiun Jaya: Introduction

-Before operating as an intercity train with the Pasar Senen–Madiun route on 1 February 2025, the brand name Madiun Jaya was previously used for commuter and agglomeration train services, including the Madiun Jaya non-AC train.
-The Madiun Jaya non-AC train was inaugurated on 19 December 2009 by the then Minister of Transportation, Freddy Numberi, with the route ––.
-The non-AC Madiun Jaya operates using a fleet of second generation KRDI.
-Due to low occupancy rates for the – route, the train route was then extended to on 12 March 2010.
+Before operating as an intercity train with the Pasar Senen–Madiun service on 1 February 2025, the brand name Madiun Jaya was previously used for commuter and agglomeration train services, including the Madiun Jaya non-AC service operated by KAI.
+The Madiun Jaya non-AC train was inaugurated on 19 December 2009 by the then Minister of Transportation, Freddy Numberi, with the service ––.
+The non-AC Madiun Jaya operated using a fleet of second generation KRDI DMUs produced by INKA Limited.
+Due to low occupancy rates for the –, the train route was then extended to on 12 March 2010.

-Since 20 June 2011, the Madiun Jaya brand has also been used for the Madiun Jaya Ekspres AC commuter service on the –.
+Since 20 June 2011, the Madiun Jaya brand has also been used for the Madiun Jaya Express AC commuter service on the –.
 This service is operated using third generation KRDI.
-This train stops at stations along the Madiun–Yogyakarta route.
+The train stops at stations along the Madiun–Yogyakarta service.
 The Madiun Jaya Express service was operated using second generation KRDI, which is usually used by the Arjuna Express, because the third generation KRDI often had problems.
 On 10 May 2016, the Madiun Jaya Express service was officially discontinued.